vuestorefront/storefront-api/docs/guide/general/installation.md

 ## 0. Introduction
-Now you are interested in **Storefront API**.
-That's why you are here.
-You've come across the line.
-You made a choice.
-You will have something in return, which is great.
-Be it developers, entrepreneurs, or even marketing managers that they may want to try something new for better products in hopes of enhancing their client's or customers' experience.
-You chose the right path.
-We will explore anything you need to get you started at all with [**Storefront API** infrastructure](https://github.com/DivanteLtd/storefront-api).
+So, you are interested in **Storefront API**?
+Well, that's why you are here.
+You've made a choice.
+Your decision will most certainly pay off, which is great.
+Be it developers, entrepreneurs, or even marketing managers who may want to try something new with the hope of enhancing their clients' or customers' experience, you chose the right path.
+We will explore everything you need to get you started with [**Storefront API** infrastructure](https://github.com/DivanteLtd/storefront-api).

-## 1. Install with Docker
+## 1. Installation with Docker
-Docker has been arguably the most sought-after, brought to the market which took the community by storm ever since its introduction.
-Although it's yet controversial whether it's the best choice among its peers, I have never seen such a unanimous enthusiasm over one tech product throughout the whole developer's community.
+Docker has been arguably the most sought-after development tool ever brought to market, and has taken took the community by storm.
+Although it's still controversial whether it's the best choice among its peers, I have never seen such unanimous enthusiasm over one tech product throughout the whole developer community.

-Then, why so?
-In modern computer engineering, products are so complex with an endless list of dependencies intertwined with each other.
-Building such dependencies in place for every occasion where it's required is one hell of a job, not to mention glitches from all the version variation.
-That's where Docker steps in to make you achieve **infrastructure automation**.
-This concept was conceived to help you focus on your business logic rather than having you stuck with hassles of lower-level tinkering.
+Why is this so?
+In modern computer engineering, products are so complex, with an endless list of dependencies intertwined with each other.
+Building such dependencies in place, for every situation where they are required, is one hell of a job, to say nothing of the glitches from all the version variations.
+That's where Docker steps in to help you achieve **infrastructure automation**.
+This concept was conceived to help you focus on your business logic rather than having you stuck with the hassles of lower-level tinkering.

-Luckily, we already have been through all this for you, got our hands dirty.
-All you need is run a set of docker commands to get you up and running from scratch.
+Luckily, we have already been through all this for you, getting our hands dirty and doing a lot of the legwork for you.
+All you need to do is run a set of docker commands to get you up and running from scratch.
 Without further ado, let's get started!

 ### 1. Preparation
 - You need [`docker`](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) and [`docker-compose`](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04) installed.